By: Marilyn L. Davis

 How I Felt After Creating the Calming Statement

-It’s important to recognize how we feel after we’ve done something differently.
+It’s essential to recognize how we feel after we’ve done something differently.
 If we feel good, it reinforces that we’ve done something positive.
 Try viewing your accomplishments from a feelings perspective.

-- Feeling optimistic that a different approach will give me better outcomes.
+- I am feeling optimistic that a different approach will give me better outcomes.

 - I feel confident that most people are willing to teach me what they know.

 - It’s encouraging that I can make changes and not feel more guilt!